joeyparrish/pokeheim/testing-script.md

 1. Spawn `TreasureChest_meadows`
 1. Open the chest, verify that only useful stuff appears in it
+1. At the locations below, left-ctrl + middle-click on map to teleport
-1. Run "findlocation WoodHouse1", "findlocation WoodHouse2", etc.
+   1. Run "findlocation WoodHouse1" or "findlocation WoodHouse2"
    1. Find a chest in a house
    1. Verify that only useful stuff appears in it
-1. Run "findlocation Crypt2", "findlocation Crypt3", "findlocation Crypt4"
+   1. Repeat for one of "findlocation Crypt2", "findlocation Crypt3",
-1. Find a chest in a skeleton crypt
-1. Verify that only useful stuff appears in it
+      or "findlocation Crypt4"
-1. Run "findlocation SunkenCrypt4"
+   1. Repeat for "findlocation SunkenCrypt4"
-1. Find a chest in a swamp crypt
-1. Verify that only useful stuff appears in it
-1. Run "findlocation MountainCave02"
+   1. Repeat for "findlocation MountainCave02"
-1. Find a chest in a mountain cave
-1. Verify that only useful stuff appears in it
-1. Run "findlocation GoblinCamp2"
+   1. Repeat for "findlocation GoblinCamp2"
-1. Find a chest in a fuling village
-1. Verify that only useful stuff appears in it

 ## 18. Shiny